• Skip to primary navigation

 Once ready, take them out of the oven and smash each one with the back of a spoon to release the juices.

-To a pot, heat olive oil and saute onion for 3-4 minutes.
+In a pot, heat olive oil and saute onion for 3-4 minutes.
 Then add minced garlic, tomato paste, and chili flakes (optional) and cook for 1-2 more minutes, stirring often to prevent burning.

-Add vegetable broth, white beans, roasted tomatoes, a bay leaf, and season with salt and black pepper.
+Add vegetable broth, white beans, roasted tomatoes, and a bay leaf, and season with salt and black pepper.
 Bring to a boil and simmer for 15-20 minutes.

 Then, remove the bay leaf, stir in the chopped parsley, spinach, or other greens you like (optional).
 Cook for 2 more minutes to wilt the spinach, then remove from the heat and serve!